-Banana and White Chocolate Cupcakes with Magical Glittering Cream Cheese Frosting
+Banana & White Chocolate Cupcakes with Cream Cheese Frosting

-Four lonely bananas have been lying in the fruit bowl for two weeks now.
-I’m feeling way too guilty to throw them in the food bin so I had better do something wth them.
+Four lonely bananas have been lying in the fruit bowl for two weeks.
+I’m feeling too guilty to throw them in the food bin so I had better do something with them.
 Mr.P dislikes bananas and it has been a lengthy battle before he allowed me to have them around.

-The smell of these banana and white chocolate cupcakes is terrific, it lingers in the cold house with the hot air rising and all that…mmmmm…it’s heaven!
-With Mr.P not eating these delights, I will have to take them to work tomorrow otherwise the devil will be sitting on my shoulder again, he’s got to go now.
+The smell of these banana and white chocolate cupcakes when baking is terrific, it lingers in the cold house with the hot air rising and all that…mmmmm…it’s heaven!
+With Mr.P not eating these delights, I will have to take them to work tomorrow otherwise the devil will be sitting on my shoulder prompting me to eat them.
 I’m in serious need to shake off the pounds and these little angels will definitely not help my cause.
 So one for me and the rest is going to find a sad soul at work to cheer up and make them smile.

 I’m a real girl and love glitz and novel things.
 Finding edible glitter at the specialist cake shop in town made me smile from ear to ear.
 Ooh it’s like getting a new car, all you want to do is use it.
-So I decorated my delicious banana and white chocolate cupcakes with Alejandro Allueva’s fabulous cream cheese frosting, a few silver balls and finally the ‘pierce de resistance’ a sprinkle of my magical disco white hologram edible glitter.
-They are as pretty as a picture and I cannot wait to take them to work tomorrow.
+So I decorated my delicious banana and white chocolate cupcakes with this fabulous cream cheese frosting, a few silver balls and finally the ‘pierce de resistance’ a sprinkle of my magical disco white hologram edible glitter.
+They are as pretty as a picture and I cannot wait to take them to work.

 Banana and White Chocolate Cupcakes